 I’ve enjoyed Abstract Expressionism for a long time, but it was a wonderful thing to actually feel it around me.
 Next up is a trip to MoMA, to see if the paintings feel different now in that familiar, but domesticated, environment.

 Marisa Tomei and Cheyenne Jackson put their money where their mouth is.
 A year ago, when the Prop 8 trial in California wasn’t allowed to be televised, they re-enacted scenes themselves in parks, Marisa in LA, Cheyenne in NYC.
 Watch Marisa’s video here and Cheyenne’s here.

 Marisa’s involvement inspired me to produce an afternoon of testimony in Washington Square Park last August.
-Mia and other talented actors took on the roles of gay plaintiffs who had sued for the right to marry, as well as lawyers, witnesses, and Judge Vaughn Walker, who ultimately ruled Prop 8 unconstitutional because it denied gays the equal right to marry.
+Extremely talented actors took on the roles of gay plaintiffs who had sued for the right to marry, as well as lawyers, witnesses, and Judge Vaughn Walker, who ultimately ruled Prop 8 unconstitutional because it denied gays the equal right to marry.

 Marisa and Cheyenne were among the very first celebrities to support this endeavor by filming testimony.
 Now, they’re taking the show to Broadway, and bringing Morgan Freeman, Anthony Edwards, Christine Lahti, Yeardley Smith, and Rob Reiner with them.

 The play is written by Dustin Lance Black, who wrote the Oscar-winning movie, Milk.

 The Broadway premiere and benefit reading will be Monday, September 19, 8 p.m. at the Eugene O’Neill Theatre.